Voilett-Roze/asus/Adaptive-QoS-Optimization.md

 ##### Changing Iptables

-If you think you have this problem, you can change the iptables rules to allow DHCP to your gateway by SSHing to your router and entering this command, changing "YOUR_GATEWAY_IP_ADDRESS" to the IP address of your gateway, e.g. 192.168.1.254 is the default IP for the Pace 5268ac gateway:
+If you think you have this problem, you can change the iptables rules to allow DHCP to your gateway by SSHing to your router and entering this command, changing "YOUR_GATEWAY_IP_ADDRESS" to the IP address of your gateway, e.g. 192.168.1.254 is the default IP for the Pace 5268ac gateway, as well as "WAN_IF" (usually eth0, might be eth4 on newer models):

-`iptables -t mangle -I PREROUTING 1 -i eth0 -s YOUR_GATEWAY_IP_ADDRESS/32 -p udp -m udp --sport 67 --dport 68 -j ACCEPT`
+`iptables -t mangle -I PREROUTING 1 -i WAN_IF -s YOUR_GATEWAY_IP_ADDRESS/32 -p udp -m udp --sport 67 --dport 68 -j ACCEPT`

 Then restart Adaptive QoS and see if your DHCP requests are getting through.